Vegetarian Bourguignon, a spin on our classic French recipe.

 The difference is the red wine.
-The French use red wine and our American counterparts use water, beef broth, or tomato sauce.
-However, the stews with wine must be cooked slowly.
+The French use red wine, and our American counterparts use water, beef broth, or tomato sauce.
+However, the stews with wine must be simmered.

 This is a pretty simple recipe with lots of steps.
-Read it twice just to familiarize yourself with all of them therefore mise en place, or chop, cut, and prepare all your ingredients prior to starting cooking.
+Read it twice just to familiarize yourself with all of them; therefore mise en place, or chop, cut, and prepare all your ingredients before starting cooking.

-However, I have a few pointers to give you to prepare this recipe.
+However, I have a few pointers for preparing this recipe.

-Read this recipe twice and have all your ingredients ready prior to starting.
+Read this recipe twice and have all your ingredients ready before starting.
 You will thank me later.

-When purchasing the mushrooms make sure they are all the same size.
+- When purchasing the mushrooms, make sure they are all the same size.
 Much easier to cook evenly.
-Do not wash them underwater as they absorb the water and will be hard to roast.
+Please do not wash them underwater as they absorb the water and will be hard to roast.

-Deglazing is so important as you do not want to leave behind any pieces of vegetables that are full of flavor.
+- Deglazing is so essential as you do not want to leave behind any pieces of vegetables that are full of flavor.

 And one more thing…

-One of Eliane’s advice was that anytime we add flour to a pan and add either butter, oil like in this instance, we always have to cook the flour to remove its flavor of it and bring out its nuttier taste of it.
+One of Eliane’s advice was that anytime we add flour to a pan and add either butter oil like in this instance, we always have to cook the flour to remove its flavor of and bring out its nuttier taste it.